DevinTobiasColebrooke/FoodPlannerPriceBudgetAppDesignSystem/docs/README.md

         - Time till prep time, then goes into cook time, when cook time ends timer will change into a prompt asking "Did meal time end?"
 (Also phone notification), once selected yes timer will reappear
     Meals underneath
         -

+    The menu when clicking the avatar in the header will display modal, it will give stats of total nutrients and if met.
+Design will be circles, progress of goal will correspond to how complete the circle is, a percent in side and the name of the nutrient below the circle.